-LGR achieved record operating profits of £1,548m (2017: £1,247m) driven by higher new business in PRT, individual annuities and lifetime mortgages, and consistent profits emerging from the back book, including higher than expected mortality experience in 2018 and routine assumption updates.
-We also reviewed our future mortality improvement assumptions and adopted an adjusted version of the CMI 2016 mortality tables for LGR's annuity book, resulting in a reserve release of £433m.
+LGR achieved operating profits of £1,569m (2018: £1,548m) driven by large UK PRT new business volumes for a second year running, growth in retail annuity sales, and consistently strong profits emerging from LGR's growing annuity portfolio, further bolstered by routine assumption updates.
+We also reviewed our future longevity improvement assumptions and have conservatively adopted an adjusted version of the CMI 2017 mortality tables for LGR's annuity book, resulting in a £155m reserve release.